metafacture/metafacture-tutorial/06_MetafactureCLI.md

+## Lesson 7: Using Metafacture as Command Line Tool

 While we had fun with our Metafacture Playground another way to use Metafacture is the command line.
-While running a Metafacture flux process needs a terminal, creating and editing FLUX and FLIX we need an texteditor like Codium/VS Code or others.
+For running a Metafacture flux process we need a terminal and installed JAVA.
+For creating and editing FLUX and FLIX we need an texteditor like Codium/VS Code or others.

+> TODO: Check if JAVA is installed and if not a short manual for installing the needed JAVA.
+> Also specify the needed JAVA version.

 For this we can download the latest runner of Metafacture Fix: